Last Updated on

 Can you send push notifications from a website?
 Yes!

-Traditionally you needed to do a bit of code tinkering or use the skills of a developer to set them up, but we’re not going to go too much into this.
-For most businesses that want to send push notifications from a website fast and hit the ground running - it’s best to use a push notification service.
+Traditionally you needed to do a bit of code tinkering or use the skills of a developer to set them up, but today, there are more than enough software tools that do all the heavy lifting for you.

 Example of notifications sent with OneSignal

-The push platform will give you all you need to get set up and send push notifications from your website.
 It’s then up to you to try to get approval from visitors that land on your site through desktop or Android devices!

-The Top Three Best Push Notification Providers
+The Best Push Notification Providers

-1) OneSignal
+1. OneSignal

-OneSignal is the #1 choice for sending push notifications from a website without having to do any coding yourself!
 The platform has an extensive online presence, with notable users including USA Today Sports and EatStreet.
 It has an impressive list of integrations and supports leading browsers.

-If you haven’t used push notifications before, then OneSignal is the best choice.
-It has an intuitive design that enables you to install and set up fast.
-Once it’s ready to go, you can configure and schedule notifications across multiple platforms with ease.
+If you haven’t used push notifications before, then OneSignal is the best choice, with an intuitive design that enables you to install and set up fast.

 OneSignal’s web notifications can be used to alert users to new content, notify eCommerce customers of abandoned carts, or to tell community members about a new social integration.
-The platform has a limited free version that supports 10,000 web and unlimited mobile subscribers.

-2) PushEngage
+2. PushEngage

-PushEngage, which is now owned by WPBeginners, is used by numerous major businesses, including Dominos and TUI.
 Like OneSignal, it features a broad selection of integrations and support for leading browsers and device operating systems.

-Importantly, PushOffer features segmentation functionality, with criteria including location, device, and activity.
 What’s more, PushEngage automates segmentation and offers triggered campaigns.
 Its A/B testing and analytical features are extensive, and allow you to optimize your push notifications based on the data it collects.

 If you’re unsure about committing to PushEngage, you can try it out for free.
 That comes with a limit of 2500 subscribers and 120 notifications per month though - significantly lower than OneSignal’s free model.